naoaki011/mt-plugin-google-sitemapsping/README.md

 This guide is expected to be based on the latest Crawler Robot sitemap.
 This time, to automate the update notification MovableType plug-in has been created.

 This Folk is Work only MT5.
-Under MT3 &amp; MT4, Use original Plugin by Piroli. `http://www.magicvox.net/archive/2006/05201647/`
+Under MT3 & MT4, Use original Plugin by Piroli. `http://www.magicvox.net/archive/2006/05201647/`

 # Using MTGoogleSitemapsPing
 Let you create a SitemapTemplate.